XimeraProject/ximeraFirstSteps/README.md

 Once Docker is open and you have skipped through any other surveys/questions, you will see a "Engine running" at the bottom left hand corner of the screen.
 You can minimize the Docker window.

-### Start VS Code
-If on Windows, Once you start VS Code, make sure you instal the "WSL Extension."
+If on Windows, once you start VS Code, make sure you instal the "WSL Extension."
 VS Code, may ask you if you want to install this via a window in the lower left-hand corner.

-### Clone YOUR COPY of this repository
+## OPTIONAL: Obtain a GitHub account and "Fork" this repository

+It's convenient but not needed to have a GitHub account and **fork** this repo.
+Accounts are free, and educators can request special access.

+For a first impression of Ximera, you can just **clone** this repo on your local PC.

+If forking: once you have your account, login to GitHub, return to this page, and at the top right there will be an option to "Fork" this repository.
+Fork the repo.
+Accept all defaults, including the name "ximeraFirstSteps."
+When done, it will take you to **your copy** of this repository on GitHub.
+It will be located someplace like `https://github.com/YOUR-GIT-USER-NAME/ximeraFirstSteps`

+## Clone ximeraFirstSteps

+If you clone the https://github.com/XimeraProject/ximeraFirstSteps.git repo, you will not be able to push your changes.
+But this will not be needed to get familiar with Ximera, and test the setup on your local device.

 Goto your GitHub page and find the Fork we made.
 This is **your copy** of First Steps in Ximera.
 Here the instructions for MacOS and Linux are different from the instructions for Windows.

-#### For MacOS and Linux
+### For MacOS and Linux

 We suggest starting VS Code, hitting `Ctrl-~` and running:
 ```